 St. John’s Wort Dosage

-Doses up to 1,800 mg per day have been used for moderate to severe depression.
-(31)
+Clinical studies have used doses of up to 1,800 mg per day for moderate to severe depression.

 Be patient when trying St. John’s wort.

-But if you don’t experience a noticeable reduction in depression symptoms after 6 weeks, it’s advised that you stop taking it.
-(33)
+However, if you don’t experience any positive effects in 4 to 6 weeks, it’s advised that you stop taking it and consider other remedies.

 Safer, More Effective Alternatives to St. John’s Wort

-You may now understandably be leery of taking a St. John’s wort supplement.
+Understandably, you may now be leery of taking a St. John’s wort supplement.

 If you are currently taking it with success, then stick with it.

-But if you are one of the millions of people for whom St. John’s wort is not a viable option, rest assured that there are many alternatives.
+But if you are one of the millions of people for whom St. John’s wort is not a viable option, there are many natural antidepressant alternatives.

-You can also use proven antidepressant activities such as breathing exercises, neurofeedback, or mindfulness meditation.
+You can also use proven antidepressant activities such as yoga, breathing exercises, neurofeedback, or mindfulness meditation.